opus-codium/puppet-application/README.md

 ### Continuous Deployment (CD)

 The goal of this module is to allow building custom CD using GitLab and Choria.
 The [misc](https://github.com/opus-codium/puppet-application/tree/main/misc) directory features templates to help setup a CD container.
-This allows you to rely on [GitLab Generic Packages Repository](https://docs.gitlab.com/ee/user/packages/generic_packages/) to push the packages you buisd and deploy them using short lived CI/CD job tokens.
+This allows you to rely on [GitLab Generic Packages Repository](https://docs.gitlab.com/ee/user/packages/generic_packages/) to push the packages you build and deploy them using short lived CI/CD job tokens.
 The following example build and deploy a new version of an application each time a new tag is pushed:

 ```yaml
 variables: